 Best Dance Venues

 Brazil has a long history of theater.
-Literary greats from the 19th century, including the highly imaginative carioca (resident of Rio) Joaquim Machado de Assis, gave vision to the stage.
-Talents from the 20th century, such as the great Nelson Rodrigues and more recently Gerald Thomas, have kept the flame alive, and you may be able to catch some of their work on Rio's stages.
-There are more than two dozen theaters in town.
+Literary greats from the 19th century, including the highly imaginative carioca (Rio resident) Joaquim Machado de Assis, lent their vision to the stage.
+Talents from the 20th century, such as the great Nelson Rodrigues and more recently Gerald Thomas, have kept the flame alive, and you may be able to catch some of their work in Rio's theaters.
+There are more than two dozen venues in town.
 Unfortunately, if you don't speak Portuguese, you won't get a lot out of an evening at the theater.

 The biggest classical-music festival is Música no Museu, held in museums, churches and cultural centers around town.